Role of the Executor

 Comprehensive Estate Administration Services and Local Resources

-- Sale of home: We work with an experienced New York real estate broker to obtain maximum value for homes that are sold as part of the estate.
-We will prepare all the papers for the sale, conduct the sale and transfer.
+- Selling the home: We work with an experienced New York real estate broker to obtain maximum value for homes that are sold as part of the estate.
+We will prepare all the papers for the sale, and conduct the sale and transfer.

-- Non-trust property: We assist trustees with implementing a pour over trust, and with probating assets that were not covered by a trust.
+- Addressing non-trust property: We assist trustees with implementing a pour over trust, and with probating assets that were not covered by a trust.
 We will also collect the non-probate assets and non-trust assets by filing the appropriate papers with the court.

-- Estate Taxes: We work with an accountant who specializes in probate and estate taxes.
+- Handling estate taxes: We work with an accountant who specializes in probate and estate taxes.

 - Closing the estate